top of page

 Write Historical Fiction

-Students should conduct research, and write a story based, in part, on that research.
-Students can incorporate actual historical people, phenomenon, or happenings, and use their own creativity to make the story come alive.
-Students should use footnotes to describe the actual event and cite their sources.
+Students should use citations to describe the actual event and cite their sources.
 Instead of writing about one person’s weird story, students should be encouraged to present a story that happened to or affected many people in a particular period.
 Their narrative should tell an educational story about history as well as about their real or fictional characters.

 Teachers should set requirements for: